-Users get regular, instant updates and new software features without having to repurchase new software versions
+Users get regular, instant updates and new features without having to repurchase new versions

-Users get seamless and instant access to useful software with all the latest upgrades and features.
-And, they don't have to incur high start up costs, whether that's in the form of direct payment to the developer or via upgrades to the hardware needed to run the software solution locally (a benefit that's especially useful when SaaS application is paired with powerful cloud computing solutions).
+Through the site, customers get seamless and instant access to useful apps with all the latest upgrades and features.
+And, they avoid high start-up costs, whether that's a direct payment to the developer or hardware upgrade needed to run the software solution locally.

-At the same time, developers win with the SaaS model because they gain a relatively stable income source generated by monthly subscription fees.
+At the same time, service providers win with the SaaS model because they gain a relatively stable income source generated by monthly subscription fees.
 This enables them to plan and carry out regular development efforts that keep their users happy and subscribed.
-And, because initial costs are lower for consumers, SaaS projects are also more likely to attract new users (at least in theory).
+And, because initial costs are lower for consumers, cloud projects are also more likely to attract new customers.

-But the SaaS app model isn’t perfect, and the advantages listed above don’t necessarily make it the best fit for every type of software product.
-Specifically, software that offers a one time or rare-use solution, or software that caters to a niche group of consumers or professionals may lack a wide enough base of regular users to make the regular maintenance and upkeep required for SaaS profitable.
+But this app model isn’t perfect, and the advantages listed above don’t necessarily make it the best fit for every type of apps.
+Specifically, software that offers a one time or rare-use solution, or the one that caters to a niche group of consumers or professionals may lack a wide enough base of regular users.

-SaaS application development differs from traditional software development in several ways, and these differences can seem intimidating to non-experts or those not experienced with SaaS development.
-But SaaS development and traditional-model software development actually have a lot more in common than they have differences.
+SaaS application development differs from the traditional approach in several ways.
+These differences can seem intimidating to non-experts or those not experienced with the concept.
+But cloud-based and traditional app development actually have a lot more in common than they have differences.

-A key difference in SaaS app development (as compared to a more traditional software development model) is the selection of a cloud service provider.
-One of the central features and user benefits of SaaS solutions is that software subscribers typically don't have to download or install software on their end devices.
-This is often great news for users—not only do they not have to pay a high up-front price for the software itself, they also don't have to sacrifice valuable storage or computing power to run the program or get the job done.
+A key difference in cloud app creation is the selection of a cloud service provider.
+One of the central features and benefits of cloud solutions is that subscribers typically don't have to download or install software on their end devices.
+This is often great news for clients: they don't have to pay a high up-front price for the app itself, and they also don't have to sacrifice valuable storage or computing power to run the program or get the job done.

-So, selecting the right cloud host for your SaaS app is crucial.
+So, to build a reliable cloud app, you should select the right cloud host.
 Ideally, you'll want to select one with low baseline costs but also the ability to scale as your platform and user base expand.
-AWS (Amazon Web Services) is one common provider with a variety of tools to enable SaaS developers, but we recommend you do your own research after defining the specific cloud needs your SaaS platform will require.
+AWS (Amazon Web Services) is one common provider with a variety of tools for SaaS developers.
+But we recommend you do your own research after defining the specific cloud needs your platform will require.

 5 Tips for SaaS development

-Here are five more tips we have for SaaS development.
+Here are five more tips for you if you plan to build cloud apps.

 1. What can you offer your customers?

-The SaaS model requires you to offer a clear and constant software solution to consumers.
-History demonstrates that users are willing to sign up for incremental subscription payments, but they won’t do so for everything.
-So, how can you tell if the benefit you provide is the right fit for SaaS application?
+The SaaS model requires you to offer clear and constant service to consumers.
+Customers are willing to sign up for incremental subscription payments, but they won’t do so for everything.
+So, how can you tell if the benefit you provide is the right fit for SaaS business model?

-This was frustrating to me as a user.
+This was frustrating.
 Why?
 Because I only needed to convert a single file, and I only used this file type about once every 6 months.
 There was no way I was going to sign up for recurring monthly payments for something like that, even though I probably would have been willing to pay a few dollars for one-time use.

-SaaS application is typically the best fit when your benefit is:
+SaaS business model is typically the best fit when your benefit is:

 Clear and recurring